“Uh, Paige?” Dax said in confusion.

 “Let me take a look myself,” Kyle requested.
 “I’d like to say I discovered an animal with a brand we were on the lookout for due to Jericho making the request.”

 “I understand,” Paige shrugged and waited for the man to find the cow she had spotted almost immediately.
 When he did, she relaxed a little.
 Now, they just needed to locate the person who had entered her in the auction for sale.

 “Come with me, please,” Kyle requested as he headed for a travel trailer they obviously used as a portable office.

-The small group stepped into a small back room and waited for Kyle to tell them what came next.
+The small group stepped into a tiny section partitioned off for privacy and waited for Kyle to tell them what came next.

 “I need to inform the organizer of this event,” he sighed.
 “Dusty is not going to be happy about this.”